Home

 Play music.

-Talk about the Food.
+Talk about the food/decoration.

-This is a great ice-breaker.
-People often stare at the Food awkwardly, waiting for the first person to break the ice and make a move, so that Eating can begin.
+People often stare at the food awkwardly, waiting for the first person to break the ice and make a move, so that Eating can begin.

 To remove this tentativeness, hover over the Food making conversation about what to have first, or eat something straightaway and talk about how good it is, or ask who made it and what went in it.